Kyphosula/Rockman-X-Fossil-Hunter/README.md

 For more context I'm a novice nim user trying out game development.
 I've been interested in the Rockman X games for quite a while.
 I kind just made up the physics so don't expect it to play identically.

-## Made with Kirpi
+## Made with kirpi
-This project is made with kirpi, an elegant, lightweight game framework for Nim.<br>
+This project is made with kirpi: an elegant, lightweight game framework for Nim.<br>
 You should check out kirpi here: https://github.com/erayzesen/kirpi

 ## Controls